F7

 Possible Causes

-Unsuitable cookware, damaged induction coil, faulty pan detection sensor, loose coil wiring to power module
+Unsuitable cookware, damaged induction coil, faulty pan detection sensor, loose coil wiring to the power module.

 How to Fix / Troubleshooting